Duane Morris LLP

 Forums For Adjudicating Employment Disputes

-Claims alleging violations of the Illinois Human Rights Act (“IHRA”) must first be presented to the Illinois Department of Human Rights for investigation.
+Claims alleging violations of the Illinois Human Rights Act (IHRA) must first be presented to the Illinois Department of Human Rights for investigation.
 If the investigation reveals substantial evidence that a violation of the IHRA occurred, claimants may then continue pursuing their human rights claims before either the Illinois Human Rights Commission or an Illinois State court.
 The Illinois Labor Relations Board and the Illinois Educational Labor Relations Board administer the State laws governing relations between unions and public employers.
 Certain claims can be asserted before the Illinois Department of Labor.
-Most claims can be asserted in courts of general jurisdiction although certain claims must be first presented to the appropriate administrative agency.
+Most claims can be asserted in courts of general jurisdiction although certain claims must first be presented to the appropriate administrative agency.
+Claimants may also elect to pursue claims under national laws before the appropriate federal agency or in federal courts.

 The Main Sources Of Employment Law